fbrowther/Citi-Bike-Analytics-Project-Using-Tableau/README.md

 ## Summary of the findings -
         (1) Users rode between the window of 6:00 - 22:00 with a peak hours of commute between (8:00-9:00)am and (17:00-18:00)pm
         (2) User numbers remained consistent through the week.
-The proportion of Subscribers/Casual users is higher throughout the week.
-Suscribers used more during weekdays and  casual riders
+The ratio of Subscribers to Casual users remained higher throughout the week.
+Suscribers used more during weekdays and casual riders over the weekends.
         (3) The average duration of trip by subscribers remained under 1000 Seconds (~15 mins).
-The (Pay As You Go) customers however used bikes for an extended duration of time (~30-45mins).
+The (Pay As You Go) customers however used bikes for an extended duration of time ranging from 30-45mins.
-        (4) The age of users didnot affect the usage time.
+        (4) The age of users (born from 1970-2005) didnot affect the usage time.
-        (5) Male (1) riders were 2.5 times more compared to female (2) riders.
+        (5) Male riders (abbreviated as 1) were 2.5 times more compared to female riders (abbreviated as 2).
 Approx 10% users didnot provide the gender information.
-        (6) Citi Bike's top 20 Starting Stations in Sep 2019  concentrated in Manhattan Borough.
-The top station was West St & Chambers St.
+        (6) Citi Bike's top 20 starting tations in Sep 2019 concentrated in Manhattan Borough.
+The top station was 'West St & Chambers St'.
-        (7) Top 20 Ending Stations in Sep 2019  concentrated in Manhattan Borough.
-The top ending station was West St & Chambers St.
+        (7) Top 20 Ending Stations in Sep 2019 concentrated again in Manhattan Borough.
+The top ending station was also 'West St & Chambers St'.
-        (8) The Top 10 Starting and Ending Stations remained almost the same!
+        (8) Most importantly the top 10 Starting and Ending Stations remained almost the same, indicating customers used this mode of transport between these stations more often for commute.

 # CitiBike analysis for September of 2021-22 - Dashboard and Story

 For this part of the analysis, September 2021 and 2022 data was collected, combined and analysed to see any insights that was evident (for these post pandemic years).
+The choice of these post pandemic summer months were done in order to compare them with Sep 2019 data.

-Citibike started to archieve the data for the years 2021 onwards a little bit differently to all the previous years.
-These changes included no data availability for gender, birthyear information of the riders and tripduration.
-However, for these two years, Citibike started to archieve information about the type of bike (Classic, Electric, or Docked).
+Citibike has started to archieve the data since 2021 in a different format than all the previous years.
+These changes included no availability of data for gender, birthyear information of the riders and tripduration.
+Hence, the comparison couldnot be done for these variables.
+However, for these two years, Citibike started to include information about the type of bike (Classic, Electric, or Docked) which was handy for some extra analysis.

 Interactive dashboard -
 https://public.tableau.com/app/profile/farjana.rowther/viz/CitiBikeDataAnalyticsSep2021-22/Dashboard1